 Sometimes it’s easier to open up if you don’t have to reveal your identity to your counselor.
 This is why BetterHelp has a special feature to let you get help without revealing your identity.

-Another platform worth mentioning is Talkspace.
-It’s a virtual therapy app that helps women overcome psychosocial issues such as depression, mood swings, relationship issues, anxiety, and depression.
+Talkspace is a virtual therapy app that helps women overcome psychosocial issues such as depression, mood swings, relationship issues, anxiety, and depression.
 Talkspace is also renowned for its female career counseling, which can be helpful in tackling job-related stress.

 Just like BetterHelp, Talkspace also allows its users to switch therapists at any time and with no extra cost.
 Plus, there are a massive number of therapists to choose from, including many specializing in women’s issues.